PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 ## Set up a systemd service

-Create a file for your systemd service; substitute your own name for the file.
+Move into the `/etc/systemd/system` folder and open a file for editing.

 ```bash
 cd /etc/systemd/system
 sudo vim my-prefect-service.service
 ```

 Populate the file depending upon the type of service you want to run.
 We use the Vim text editor below.

 === "Prefect Worker"